moby/moby/docs/sources/reference/commandline/cli.md

     # will pull all the images in the debian repository
     $ docker pull debian:testing
     # will pull only the image named debian:testing and any intermediate layers
-    # it is based on. (typically the empty `scratch` image, a MAINTAINERs layer,
+    # it is based on.
+(Typically the empty `scratch` image, a MAINTAINERs layer,
-    # and the un-tared base.
+    # and the un-tarred base).
+    $ docker pull registry.hub.docker.com/debian
+    # manually specifies the path to the default Docker registry.
+This could
+    # be replaced with the path to a local registry to pull from another source.

 ## push